Most Effective Products

 What is Dollar Spot?

-• Dollar spot is a fungal disease that appears in small, tan-colored circles that are roughly the size of a silver dollar.
-This disease can spread quickly and infect your lawn.
+• Dollar spot is a fungal disease that appears in small, tan-colored circles roughly the size of a silver dollar.
+It can spread quickly and infect your lawn.

 How to Get Rid of Dollar Spot